galacticcouncil/hydration-docs/docs/node_setup.md

 This section walks you through the process of setting up and running a HydraDX validator node.

-### 00 Recommended specs
+### 00 Required technical specifications

-The following machine setup is recommended:
+The following technical specifications are required as a minimum for running a HydraDX validator node:

 * OS: Ubuntu 20.04
 * CPU: Intel Core i7-7700K